fbpx

 A really strong solar storm can damage our electronics, causing issues with communication, and even blackouts.
 However, places like hospitals, where energy is critical to life in the short term have backup generators, and we also get advanced warnings of solar flares, so they won’t be creeping up on us!

-We sail daily from Reykjavik harbor, Iceland, on our beautiful superyacht Amelia Rose.
+We sail daily from Reykjavik harbor, Iceland, on our beautiful yacht Amelia Rose.
 During the winter we take people out to see these stunning (and not dangerous) northern lights.
-Hopefully, now you know whether the Northern Lights can hurt you, you will come out and view them with us!
+Hopefully, now that you can be sure that the Northern Lights are safe, you will come out and view them with us!

 To learn more about the Northern Lights click here.